-At first glance, emails with emoji look lively.
+At first glance, emails with emojis look lively.
 Articles with emoji feel fresh.
 Lists with emoji read like an invitation to a party.
 How lively and fresh do you feel after the party?
-Do headlines with emoji have a measurably better effect than headlines without emoji?
+Do headlines with emojis have a measurably better effect than headlines without emojis?
 Is emoji good for SEO?
-What’re the click-through rates for email subjects with emoji?
+What are the click-through rates for email subjects with emoji?

 Measuring emoji performance